os11k/intesis-panasonic/README.md

 # intesis-panasonic
-Simple control of Panasonic heat pump via Modbus TCP (WiFi) directly to HA using Intesis PAW-AW-MBS-H.
+Simple control of Panasonic heat pump via Modbus TCP (WiFi) directly to HA using Intesis PAW-AW-MBS-H/PA-AW2-MBS-1(INMBSPAN001A000).

 With this, you can currently:
 - Change operation modes: off, heat, heat with tank, and tank.